This is the multi-page printable view of this section. Click here to print.

 Kubernetes URLhttps://kubernetes.defaultCreate a Pod (Agent) in the cluster where Jenkins is running

-Kubernetes Namespace(example) jenkinsEnter the Namespace where the Jenkins Controller is running, a Pod (Agent) will be created in that Namespace
+Kubernetes Namespace(example) jenkinsEnter the Namespace where the Jenkins Controller is running, and a Pod (Agent) is created in that Namespace.

 WebSocketcheck